RISEN Prompt Framework: What It Gets Right and What It Misses

 What RISEN Gets Right: The Narrowing Dimension

-RISEN is one of the few prompt frameworks that explicitly includes constraints.
-The "N" (Narrowing) dimension acknowledges that telling the LLM what NOT to do is as important as telling it what TO do.
-This aligns with the sinc-LLM finding that CONSTRAINTS carries 42.7% of reconstruction quality.
+RISEN is one of the few frameworks that includes constraints on purpose.
+The “N” (Narrowing) step says: telling the AI what NOT to do matters just as much as telling it what TO do.
+This matches the sinc-LLM finding that CONSTRAINTS carries 42.7% of output quality.

-Most frameworks — CO-STAR, RACE, APE, and others — have no constraints dimension at all.
-RISEN deserves credit for including it.
+Most frameworks, such as CO-STAR, RACE, and APE, have no constraints step at all.
+RISEN earns credit for adding one.

 Where RISEN Falls Short